krosk/fastswitch-notes/notes/12-12_december.md

 - Master instance has all cores
 - Offline two cores
 - manually set up on in a wfi loop, the other in a direct jump (with other things though)

+**What makes a core halt?**
+cpu_exec in cpu-exec.c in qemu will mark the cpu as halted IF it receives an interrupt CPU_INTERRUPT_HALT.
+So maybe it would be fun to print them?
+In kernel, after some tracing, it goes from cpu_down() straight to cpu_disable() in arch/arm/kernel/smp.c

+In the other spectrum, setting one online takes cpu_up() straight to __cpu_up() for arm specific code.

 **More thought on paper**
 http://dl.acm.org/citation.cfm?id=2363188